qemu/qemu/docs/devel/testing.rst

 Running tests
 ~~~~~~~~~~~~~

-You can run the acceptance tests simply by executing:
+You can run the avocado tests simply by executing:

 .. code::

-  make check-acceptance
+  make check-avocado

 This involves the automatic creation of Python virtual environment
 within the build tree (at ``tests/venv``) which will have all the